weaveworks-experiments/p-weave/docs/p-weave-doc.md

 ## <a id="installing"></a> How to install it

-After [downloading the tile](#download), import it into Pivotal Ops Manager and then.
-After importing, assign availability zones and networks in the tile settings tab.
+After [downloading the tile](#download), import it into Pivotal Ops Manager and then assign availability zones and networks in the tile settings tab.

 ![PCF Ops Manager Settings tab](images/PCF-opsmgr-aznetworks.png)

-Once the network assignments are configured, you can either choose to set up the tile to integrate with your [Weave Cloud account](#wc-integration) or you can run [Weave Scope] inside your own cloud.
+Once the network assignments are configured, you can either choose to set up the tile to integrate with your [Weave Cloud account](#wc-integration) or you can run [Weave Scope](#wc-scope) inside your own cloud.

 ## <a id="wc-integration"></a>Weave Cloud Integration with PCF